meghasolanki008/Customer-Churn-Analysis/README.md

 ## Business Problem<a id="problem"></a>

-A Telecom company has been collecting the data of its user's demographics and their subscribed services/add ons along with the tenure for which a customer has been with the company.
-The company wants to implement a retention strategy for the pool of customers with high churning probability.
-The company wants to identify factors affecting the churning probability of its customers and how it varies across customer segments.
-Further it needs to track how these factors are changing overtime and measure the effectiveness of the retention strategies applied.
-This will require an end to end solution involving predictive modeling for calculating churn probabilities and multiple interactive dashboards for review.
+A Telecom company has been collecting the data of its customer's demographics, subscribed services/add ons and customer vintage.
+The company wants to implement a retention strategy for the pool of customers which are likely to unsubscribe.
+It wants to identify factors affecting customer attrition and how it varies across segments.
+Further, it needs to track how these factors are changing overtime and measure the effectiveness of the retention strategies applied.
+The solution shall involve predictive modelling for calculating churn probability and multiple interactive dashboards for periodic review.

 ## Data Summary<a id="summary"></a>

-The provided dataset consists of the information below:
+The dataset consists of

-- Demographic information about customers including gender, age, marital status.
+- Demographic details about customers such as gender, age, marital status

-- Customer account information including the number of months staying with the company, paperless billing, payment method, monthly charges, and total charges.
+- Customer account details including the vintage(in months), billing mode, payment method, monthly charges, and Lifetime Value generated.

-- Customer usage behavior, such as streaming TV, streaming movie.
+- Customer usage behavior such as streaming TV, streaming movie.

-- Services that the customer signed up for: phone service, multiples, internet service, online security, online backup, device protection, and tech support.
+- Services subscribed: phone service, multiple connections, internet service, online security, online backup, device protection, and tech support.

-- Customer churn where the customer left within the last month.
+- Customer churn: whether the customer is still a subscriber

 ## Skills used And Approach<a id="approach"></a>